cnrai/llm-perfbench/README.md

 ### Runtime Engines Tested

-- **Ollama**: Ollama is an open-source tool that allows you to run LLMs locally on your machine
-- **LM Studio**: LM Studio is a desktop application designed to facilitate local experimentation, management, and interaction with large language models (LLMs)
 - **MLX**: MLX is an array framework for machine learning on Apple silicon by Apple.
 We expect it to be the fastest runtime engine for LLMs on M3 Ultra hardware.
+- **LM Studio**: LM Studio is a desktop application designed to facilitate local experimentation, management, and interaction with large language models (LLMs)
+- **llama.cpp**: Inference engine of Meta's LLaMA model (and others) in pure C/C++.

 ## Features